-The directors have ensured that the Company, as part of the Group, continues to work towards the Group's strategy for treating all customers fairly.
-To ensure the directors truly understand the needs of their customers, every opportunity has been taken to consider direct customer feedback and related management information as part of the directors' strategic decision-making process.
-The directors have worked to ensure the business of the Company is undertaken in line with the objectives of Lloyds Banking Group, with the directors regularly reviewing customer complaints to understand areas where improvements can be made.
-Lloyds Banking Group regularly benchmarks amongst its customers the performance of itself and its subsidiaries, including the Company, and uses this insight along with a range of internal and external research to ensure ongoing improvement in customer experience.
+The Directors have ensured that the Company, as part of the Group, continues to work towards the Group's strategy for treating all customers fairly.
+To ensure the directors truly understand the needs of their customers, every opportunity has been taken to consider direct customer feedback and related management information as part of the Directors' strategic decision-making process.
+The Directors have worked to ensure the business of the Company is undertaken in line with the objectives of the Group, with the directors regularly reviewing customer complaints to understand areas where improvements can be made.
+The Group regularly benchmarks amongst its customers the performance of itself and its subsidiaries, including the Company, and uses this insight along with a range of internal and external research to ensure ongoing improvement in customer experience.